 Shawar, the former vizier of Egypt who had been deposed in a power struggle, went to the court of Nur ad-Din and pleaded for assistance.
 In April 1164, Nur ad-Din dispatched Shirkuh with a sizable army to Egypt with orders to restore Shawar on the throne of Egypt.
 In the fighting that followed, Dirgham, the vizier of Egypt was killed, and Shawar became the new vizier.

 Once he had attained power, Shawar refused to remain subservient to Nur ad-Din.
 He tried to bribe Shirkuh with 30,000 gold dinars in return for his departure from Egypt.
 When Shirkuh refused to accept the money, Shawar turned to the Kingdom of Jerusalem.
 He requested Amalric to help him in destroying the army of Shirkuh.
-Amalric agreed to send his army.
+Amalric agreed to join Shawar.
 In the summer of 1164, Amalric’s forces besieged Shawar’s forces at Bilbais.
 The siege lasted for three months after which a cessation of hostilities was negotiated—both Amalric and Shirkuh departed with their forces, and Shawar was left in control of Egypt.

 In 1166 and 1167, Nur ad-Din and Amalric made several attempts to intervene in Egypt.
 When Shirkuh marched into Egypt with his troops (this time with his 29 years old nephew Saladin), Amalric arrived with his own troops.
 Shirkuh was forced to withdraw.
 Shawar agreed to pay tribute to Amalric (an amazing sum of 400000 gold dinars), and allowed the Kingdom of Jerusalem to station its troops in Cairo.